Our customers have been hired by:

 We’ve got a wealth of tips on these two central paragraphs and on writing a teacher cover letter that will let you stand out: 35+ Successful Cover Letter Tips, Advice & Guidelines

-Use a closing sentence or paragraph to briefly sum up:
+Use a closing paragraph in your teacher cover letter to sum up briefly:

 See that?
-You bring it to a satisfying end by summarizing your academic cover letter and then leaving the ball in their court.
+You bring it to a satisfying end by summarizing your cover letter for teachers and then leaving the ball in their court.

 Add a closing sentiment and your name, and then you can let out a sigh of contentment at your accomplishment, like one of your kids when they finally finish their homework for a three-day weekend.

 Not much to it, right?
 That closing sentiment (“Sincerely” in this case) is called a complimentary close (or complimentary closing), which is then followed by your name to end the cover letter.

 Closing strong on a cover letter is just as critical as an attention-grabbing beginning.
 Read this for more examples: How to End a Cover Letter

 5. Don't Forget to Add a Postscript to Your Teacher's Cover Letter